eucalyptus/euca-demo/demos/demo-30-cfn-wordpress/docs/demo-30-run-cfn-wordpress-gui.md

     ![AWS S3 Template Download](../images/demo-30-run-cfn-wordpress-03-aws-s3-template-download.png?raw=true)

 4. Display WordPress CloudFormation Template (Optional)

+    We can display this Template after the Stack has been created, so this step is only needed if there is a desire to display the template before we create it.

     The WordPress Template creates an Instance Profile based on the "Demos" Role, then a Security Group and an Instance which references the Instance Profile.
 A User-Data